 Football: Real Madrid coach Zinedine Zidane tests positive for COVID-19

-MADRID: Real Madrid coach Zinedine Zidane has tested positive for coronavirus, the Spanish La Liga club said on Friday (Jan 22).
+MADRID: Real Madrid coach Zinedine Zidane has tested positive for COVID-19, the Spanish club announced on Friday (Jan 22).

-Real are second in the league standings, seven points behind Atletico Madrid, and play Alaves away on Saturday.
+The positive test comes a day before Madrid travel to Alaves in La Liga seeking to bounce back from an embarrassing midweek Copa del Rey exit.

+"Real Madrid CF report that our coach Zinedine Zidane has tested positive for COVID-19," the club said in a statement.

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments